Tasting African History Through Street Food

 Another popular street food is fufu.
 Fufu, often made with cassava flour, is a major staple food in Nigeria and many other countries in West Africa.

-Bofrot as it is called in Ghana or Puff-puff Nigeria is a traditional African snack similar to a doughnut and is one of the most popular street foods in West Africa.
+Bofrot as it is called in Ghana or Puff-puff from Nigeria is a traditional African snack similar to a large hot fresh doughnut hole and is one of the most popular street foods in West Africa.
 Kelewele street food vendors sometimes serve this popular food with rice and stew, peanuts, or alone as a dessert or a snack.
 Kelewele is also popular for breakfast in Ghana.

 Kelewele pronunced kelli welli is one of Ghana’s most popular street food snacks sold by street hawkers.
 Easy to make, kelewele are plantain cubes, sprinkled with ginger, hot pepper and fried in palm oil.